Lawyer: Conveyancing

 Conveyancing is the drafting of the documents necessary for the transfer of real property, such as deeds and mortgages.
-In some jurisdictions, all real estate transactions must be carried out by a lawyer (or a solicitor where that distinction still exists).
-Such a monopoly is quite valuable from the lawyer's point of view; historically, conveyancing accounted for about half of English solicitors' income (though this has since changed), and a 1978 study showed that conveyancing "accounts for as much as 80 percent of solicitor-client contact in New South Wales."
+In some jurisdictions, all real estate transactions must be carried out by a lawyer.
+Historically, conveyancing accounted for about half of English solicitors' income, though this has since changed, and a 1978 study showed that conveyancing "accounts for as much as 80 percent of solicitor-client contact in New South Wales."
 In most common law jurisdictions outside of the United States, this monopoly arose from an 1804 law that was introduced by William Pitt the Younger as a quid pro quo for the raising of fees on the certification of legal professionals such as barristers, solicitors, attorneys, and notaries.

 In others, the use of a lawyer is optional and banks, title companies, or realtors may be used instead.
 In some civil law jurisdictions, real estate transactions are handled by civil law notaries.
-In England and Wales a special class of legal professionals–the licensed conveyancer–is also allowed to carry out conveyancing services for reward.
+In England and Wales, a special class of legal professionals–the licensed conveyancer–is also allowed to carry out conveyancing services for reward.

 Carrying out the intent of the deceased

 In many countries, only lawyers have the legal authority to draft wills, trusts, and any other documents that ensure the efficient disposition of a person's property after death.
 In some civil law countries, this responsibility is handled by civil law notaries.

-In the United States, the estates of the deceased must generally be administered by a court through probate.
-American lawyers have a profitable monopoly on dispensing advice about probate law (which has been heavily criticized).

 Prosecution and defense of criminal suspects

-In many civil law countries, prosecutors are trained and employed as part of the judiciary; they are law-trained jurists, but may not necessarily be lawyers in the sense that the word is used in the common law world.
-In common law countries, prosecutors are usually lawyers holding regular licenses who simply happen to work for the government office that files criminal charges against suspects.
+In many civil law countries, prosecutors are trained and employed as part of the judiciary.
+They are law-trained jurists, but may not necessarily be lawyers in the sense that the word is used in the common law world.
+In common law countries, prosecutors are usually lawyers holding regular licenses who work for the government office that files criminal charges against suspects.
 Criminal defense lawyers specialize in the defense of those charged with any crimes.

-Education
+Education and training

-The educational prerequisites for becoming a lawyer vary greatly from country to country.
-In some countries, law is taught by a faculty of law, which is a department of a university's general undergraduate college.
-Law students in those countries pursue a Master or Bachelor of Laws degree.
-In some countries it is common or even required for students to earn another bachelor's degree at the same time.
-It is often followed by a series of advanced examinations, apprenticeships, and additional coursework at special government institutes.
+The educational prerequisites for becoming a lawyer vary greatly across countries.
+In some countries, law is an undergraduate degree culminating in a bachelors or master's degree in law.
+In some of these jurisdictions, it is common or even required for students to earn another bachelor's degree at the same time.
+Where law is taught as an undergraduate degree, legal training after law school may comprise advanced examinations, apprenticeships, and additional coursework at special government institutes.
+For example, in many English common law jurisdictions, individuals with a law degree have to undergo further education and professional training before qualifying as a lawyer, such as the Bar Professional Training Course.